 - Keep the schedules simple and easy to read.
 If there is a lot of detail that is needed for a task, use a notebook, planner, or list to write additional information.

-- Keep the schedule or chart visible.
+- Keep your kid’s daily schedule or chart visible.
 A loose sheet of paper on a desk or workspace could easily be lost or overlooked.
 Place your schedule in a frame, on a clipboard, or perhaps a corkboard.
 Anywhere where it is easily referenced and won’t get misplaced.

 - Consider color-coding tasks.
 This can be helpful to differentiate tasks, visually, on your schedule.
 You can use highlighters or even colored pens.